enixia/Website/README.md

 php artisan migrate --seed
 ```

-note: you will probably have to change the file permissions permissions for laravel see [here](https://vijayasankarn.wordpress.com/2017/02/04/securely-setting-file-permissions-for-laravel-framework/)
+Note: you will probably have to change the file permissions for Laravel see [here](https://vijayasankarn.wordpress.com/2017/02/04/securely-setting-file-permissions-for-laravel-framework/)

 ### On Windows